AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 Azure Performance Test Results
 --------------------------------

-The test results below are done with the topology of `Test VMs -> Spoke -> Transit -> Spoke -> Test VMs` in the same region with active-mesh deployment.
+The performance results below are from tests conducted with the topology of `Test VMs -> Spoke -> Transit -> Spoke -> Test VMs` in the same region with active-mesh deployment.
 Note test VMs' route tables are load balanced to point to either primary Spoke gateways or HA Spoke gateways to take advantage of the active-mesh deployment.